zkincaid/duet/README.md

 * ark

   Arithmetic reasoning kit.
 This is a high-level interface over Z3 and Apron.
-Most of the work of linear recurrence analysis lives in ark.
+Most of the work of compositional recurrence analysis lives in ark.

 * duet